3D printing: Stringing, retraction, dry storage

 Step 3: Optimize Print Temperature

-Goal: Set the temperature so that filament extrudes well but doesn't drip excessively.
+Goal: Set the temperature so that filament extrudes well, but does not drip excessively.
 Procedure:

-Example: You print PLA at 205 °C – lower to 200 °C → check for stringing.
+Example: You are printing PLA at 205 °C – lower to 200 °C → check for stringing.
 Still threads?
-Maybe down to 195 °C. Caution: Check layer adhesion afterward.
+Maybe to 195 °C. Caution: Check layer adhesion afterward.
 Success Check: No more threads + stable layers.

 Step 4: Utilize Travel Movement and Slicer Features

-Goal: Minimize the time the nozzle travels over open space and could drip.
+Goal: Minimize the time the nozzle travels over open space and can drip.
 Procedure:

-Success Check: The test model clearly shows whether no or only minimal threads are pulled between the islands.
+Success Check: The test model will show whether no or only minimal threads are pulled between the islands.

 Step 5: Filament Quality and Dry Storage